oliverlundquist/laravel-http-background/README.md

 ### Implementation Example

-This is an example of a basic implementation that handles request retries and send notifications of failed and timed out requests by mail.
+This is an example of a basic implementation that handles request retries and sends notifications of failed and timed-out requests by mail.

 ```php
 class AppServiceProvider extends ServiceProvider